ece362-purdue/proton-labs/lab0-intro/README.md

 If you have your USB plugged into your Pico, disconnect it first, and then hold down the button labeled `BOOTSEL` on the board, and plug the USB back in.
 This will put the Pico into a mode where it can be flashed.
 If you're on Windows/macOS, you may see a pop-up appear saying there's a new drive.
 This is normal, and is a way for you to drag UF2 files to flash the Pico with a new program.
 However, we won't do that - we'll let VScode handle it for us.

-Go to the Pico menu and click `Run Project (USB)`.  **When your Pico 2 has no program flashed on it, or is otherwise in bootloader mode (done by holding down BOOSEL and clicking the reset button or applying power), you need to click this first.**  This will build your code using the CMake build system (not the same as `make`) and flash it to your microcontroller.
+Go to the Pico menu and click `Run Project (USB)`.  **When your Proton has no program flashed on it, or is otherwise in bootloader mode (done by holding down BOOSEL and clicking the reset button or applying power), you need to click this first.**  This will build your code using the CMake build system (not the same as `make`) and flash it to your microcontroller.
 If you see a textbox appear asking about CMakeLists.txt, you can hit Escape to get rid of it.
 You should now see your LED flash twice every second (just so you can tell it's different from the factory condition).

 Hold down the reset button, and you'll see that the Pico does nothing in this state.
 The button is connected to the RUN pin on your board, which is tied to 3.3V high internally, and shorting it to ground resets the microcontroller.
 Let go, and you'll see it run again.